Skip to content

 The whole Skinned Mesh Rendering solution in Entities Graphics is problematic.
 It generates GC every frame, it doesn’t scale, and even the public API types of SkinMatrix and BlendShapeWeight fundamentally prevent more efficient algorithms like the ones Kinemation uses.
 I’ve been told numerous times that the skinned mesh rendering design is “experimental”.
 If that’s the case, why is it in the released version of Entities Graphics without any guard flags?

 I’m only asking this because I have a sliver of hope that Entities Graphics may adopt a design closer to Kinemation in which case I can delegate some features of Kinemation to the official package.
+While it has been announced a new design is being worked on, I know nothing about what that looks like or if it will make my life easier or harder.

 Default Groups

-I frequently run into issues where default groups accidentally get added to other groups if I don’t explicitly remove them from the list.
+I frequently run into issues where default root ComponentSystemGroups accidentally get added to other groups if I don’t explicitly remove them from the list.
 Since these are systems that Unity will manually create, they should have a [DisableAutoCreation] attribute.
 At least now because they are partial, I am able to fix this with asmref.

 TypeManager.GetAllSystems [DisableAutoCreation] Bug